August2042/HIBERNATE_MINI_APPLICATION/README.md

 ## Features

+- **Student Management:**
   - Add, delete, and retrieve student information.
+  - Update student details.
+  - Get a list of all students.

+- **Course Management:**
   - Add, delete, and retrieve course information.
+  - Update course details.
+  - Get a list of all courses.

 - Lazy Singleton Hibernate configuration to handle database connections.
 - Database schema is automatically updated.
-- Use of Hibernate for database interaction.
+- Use of Hibernate for efficient database interaction.

 ## Getting Started